The Color of the Year 2017 buzz begins mid-summer 2016 and builds until early December when it reaches a color frenzy in the media and social-sphere.

 A refreshing and revitalizing shade, Greenery is symbolic of new beginnings.

-The reasons behind the color are a rehash of what Pantone has been saying for years but that's okay because it still holds true.
+The reasons behind the color are a rehash of what Pantone has been saying for years.
+But that's OK because it is still valid.
 What drives a trend doesn't always change drastically.
 What changes are the more subtle (and this year not so subtle) influences that shift the colors that will satisfy our desire for balance.

 See more about Pantone’s trend colors for 2017: